tonymillion/TMDiskCache/README.md

 The main active parts of this are TMDiskCache and TMDownloadManager.

-The part you'll want to use is the UIImage category which allows you to set the image to load from a URL.
+The part you'll want to use is the UIImageView category which allows you to set the image to load from a URL.

-# Using the UIImage category
+# Using the UIImageView category

 Very basically you call it like this